Flag of Sutherland

 The Sutherland flag is the flag of the Scottish county of Sutherland.
 It was revealed on 14 December 2018 as the winner of a competition in which over 3,000 people from the county voted.

 The overlaid Saltire and Nordic crosses denote Sutherland's unique history on the mainland where the extent of Viking control met Scotland.
 The golden sun that is formed where the arms of the crosses meet symbolise the sun raised high in the south for the origin of the county's name South Land as well as the sunrises seen on the east coast and sunsets on Sutherland's west coast.
 The black recalls the peat of the Flow Country and dark skies and together with the white recall the central colours of the former Sutherland Council arms.

 History

 A competition was established by the local community in conjunction with the Flag Institute, and a flag was announced as the winner in the Northern Times newspaper in January 2018.
 The design was selected by a judging panel.
 The county's Lord Lieutenancy, however, froze the flag's registration with the Court of the Lord Lyon in March 2018 in light of opposition to the flag's design and the nature of the competition.
 The Sutherland Flag Committee announced in October 2018 that a public vote would be held to choose a flag.
-The shortlist of designs chosen by the judging panel will include the originally announced design.
+The shortlist of designs chosen by the judging panel included the originally announced design.